RobTillaart/ADC08XS/README.md

 + time to process the incoming data.
 A faster processor like an ESP32 or Teensy might do the job.

+Investigations should be made for a sort of continuous mode.
+This would have the CS line constantly low and read from the same address over and over.
 To be tested, feedback welcome.